 Örö is a 2 km2 island in the southern outskirts of the Finnish archipelago.
 Used as a military fortress from the early 1900s until the end of 2014, the island has since been opened for the general public, developing into a popular travel destination. Örö is a part of the Archipelago National Park, administered by the state via Metsähallitus.

-Due to being closed from the general public for over 100 years, the island’s nature is unusually pristine and home to many rare species.
+Due to being closed for over 100 years, the island’s nature is unusually pristine and home to many rare species.
 With one side of the island facing the open Baltic Sea and the other side being sheltered by the picturesque lattice of the archipelago, Örö is a concentration of diverse habitats and geotypes.
 The military history and the ongoing conversion towards nature tourism add more layers to the scenery.